 If you have the desire to serve our Lord, and play some sort of instrument and/or sing, the music ministry at St. Joachim is the place for you.
 On this page you will find answers to some common questions regarding music ministry at St. Joachim.
 Feel free to scroll down and find the question which you may have as well as the answer!

-Morning Choir (10:00 mass) and Evening Choir (5:00 Sundays) rehearse together every Tuesday evening from 7:00 PM to 8:30 in the Music-Room, adjacent to the Library on the lower floor of the new school building.
+Morning Choir (10:00 mass) and Evening Choir (5:00 Sundays) rehearse together every Tuesday evening from 7:00 to 8:30 PM in the Music-Room, adjacent to the Kindergarten on the lower floor of Shea Hall.
 We rehearse again 1 hour before mass each week.

 No. Although being able to read music is a big help, it is not a requirement.
 Many musicians in our group find other ways to learn the repertoire, usually by bringing a recording device with them to rehearsal.
 We also have a rehearsal web site where each week’s rehearsal is recorded and posted so that members can log in to review material for mass each week.